-I realise I’ve gone a bit tea-mad these last few days.
-Short of buying almost the whole range of Higher Living Tea, I did go back this evening for one more flavour.
+I realise I’ve gone a bit tea-mad these last few days to the point where I am now making tea-infused oats… Short of buying almost the whole range of Higher Living Tea, I did go back this evening for one more flavour.

 Apart from the Higher Living brand, I’ve also indulged a little in the new Woolworths range, which includes a Cranberry, Apple & Cinnamon Tea.

-I know, I know… I’m dangerously close to being called the mad-hattress.
+I know, I know… I’m dangerously close to being called the mad-hatress.

 1. For one, did you know, there is such a thing as Bubble Tea.
 Don’t worry.
 Neither did I. But now we know.